 MEDIA COVERAGE OF COVID-19 AND SCHOOL CLOSURES

-Below is a list of news coverage regarding inequities laid bare by COVID-19 throughout Pennsylvania’s school districts.
+Below is a list of news coverage documenting the inequities laid bare by COVID-19 across Pennsylvania’s school districts, followed by a selection of articles detailing the issues more broadly.
 We will continue to update this page with relevant media.

 Media Coverage of Pennsylvania Students, Schools, and School Districts